apache/incubator-retired-gearpump-site/docs/0.3/adminguide.md

 ## Security

 Every application have a submitter user.
-We will seperate the application from different user, like different log folder for different app.
+We will separate the application from different user, like different log folder for different applications.
 However, for now there is no authentication or authorization in place to protect against unauthorized access.